Welcome to AGLS

 March 8, 2014

 Nominations for the Jerry Gaff Award are now being accepted.
 Click here to learn more and download the nomination form.

 Save the Dates for our Annual Conference!
+This year's theme is The Yin-Yang of Higher Education.
 Click here to learn more.

 Our Institutional Membership fee and benefits have been revised.
 Find out how Institutional Membership is bigger and better than ever!

 Bylaws Amendments have been passed.
 Thank you to everyone who voted.
 Download the new version here.